juanmanuelchr/k8s-deployment-strategies/README.md

-# k8s-deployment-strategies
-Testing Deployment Strategies in Kubernetes
+# Deployment Strategies in Kubernetes

 We will use the following templates in order to test diferent strategies.